sudipshil9862/fonts-compare/README.md

 ### Screenshots of fonts-compare UI
 ![fonts-compare](https://github.com/sudipshil9862/fonts-compare/assets/66914502/f8d5da8d-9461-401f-bac0-2500fec9ca4c)
 ![fonts-compare-ui](https://github.com/sudipshil9862/fonts-compare/assets/66914502/cc65f007-64e5-4972-bd45-ac995f388164)

+### ✨ Key Highlights

+-  **Pango Sample Text:** Get meaningful sample sentences with a checkbox—no need to come up with test text on your own.
+-  **Language-Aware Fallback:** Mix scripts in your text?
+Enable fallback to render all characters correctly.
+-  **Font Version at a Glance:** Shows live version info as you switch fonts or languages.
+-  **Show Font Style:** Toggle between just family names or detailed family + style.
+-  **Editable Labels:** Customize your test sentences through a simple edit dialog.
+- ️ **Auto Language Detection:** Know what language your test text is in—great for multilingual debugging.
+-  **Smart Text Wrapping:** Automatically adjusts long sentences for better readability and layout
+-  **Dark Mode Support:** Respects your system theme, or toggle it manually if you're team dark mode.
+- ℹ️ **About Section:** Dive deeper into the purpose and background of fonts-compare with just a click.

 ### Fedora Users
 For fedora users, you can install fonts-compare with the following command: